 We will now consider different starting points, hence we use the more explicit notation for the $\STC$.
 From the Markov property, we have

 and

 whence

-We first control the size of the space--time clusters created during an excursion outside the bottom~$\eta$. \bl{srcex} For any $K'>0$, there exists $D'$ depending only on $v_\cD,K'$ such that, for $\beta$ large enough, for any $\alpha\in\ocA$,
+We first control the size of the space--time clusters created during an excursion outside the bottom $\eta$. \begin{lemma} For any $K'>0$, there exists $D'$ depending only on $v_\cD,K'$ such that, for $\beta$ large enough, for any $\alpha\in\ocA$,

-\el \bpr The argument is very similar to the initial step of the proof of theorem~\ref{totcontrole}, i.e., we reduce the problem to the maximal cycle compounds included in $\ocA\setminus\{\,\eta\,\}$.
+\end{lemma} \begin{pf} The argument is very similar to the initial step of the proof of Theorem \ref{totcontrole}, that is, we reduce the problem to the maximal cycle compounds included in $\ocA\setminus\{ \eta \}$.
 Although it is possible to include these two steps in a more general result, for the clarity of the exposition, we prefer to repeat the argument rather than to introduce additional notations.
-We consider the decomposition of $\ocA\setminus\{\,\eta\,\}$ into its maximal cycle compounds $\ocM(\ocA\setminus\{\,\eta\,\})$.
-Each cycle compound of $\ocM(\ocA\setminus\{\,\eta\,\})$ has a depth strictly less than $\delta_{i+1}$, hence we can apply the induction hypothesis and control the size of the space--time clusters created inside such a cycle compound.
+We consider the decomposition of $\ocA\setminus\{ \eta \}$ into its maximal cycle compounds $\ocM(\ocA\setminus\{ \eta \})$.
+Each cycle compound of $\ocM(\ocA\setminus\{ \eta \})$ has a depth strictly less than $\delta_{i+1}$; hence we can apply the induction hypothesis and control the size of the space--time clusters created inside such a cycle compound.
 We decompose next

-Let us fix $k<r$ and, denoting simply $\ocM=\ocM(\ocA\setminus\{\,\eta\,\})$, we write, using the notation defined before proposition~\ref{long}, and setting $\ocA_0=\bpi(\alpha, \ocA\setminus\{\,\eta\,\} )$,
+Let us fix $k<r$ and, denoting simply $\ocM=\ocM(\ocA\setminus\{ \eta \})$, we write, using the notation defined before Proposition \ref{long}, and setting $\ocA_0=\bpi(\alpha, \ocA\setminus\{ \eta \} )$,

-Given a value $K'$, we choose $r$ such that $cr>2K'$, where $c$ is the constant appearing in proposition~\ref{long} and $D'$ such that $D'/r>D_i(2K')$ where $D_i(2K')$ is the value given by the induction hypothesis at step~$i$ associated to $2K'$.
-Notice that this value is uniform with respect to the cycle compound $\ocA\subset\cD$ of depth $\delta_{i+1}$, because all the cycle compounds of $\ocM$ are included in $\cD$ and have a depth at most equal to $\delta_i$.
-We choose then $\varepsilon>0$ such that $r\varepsilon < K'$.
-By lemmas~\ref{disjoint} and~\ref{fondo}, the map which associates to each maximal cycle compound its bottom is one to one, hence
+Given a value $K'$, we choose $r$ such that $cr>2K'$, where $c$ is the constant appearing in Proposition \ref{long} and $D'$ such that $D'/r>D_i(2K')$ where $D_i(2K')$ is the value given by the induction hypothesis at step $i$ associated to $2K'$.
+Notice that this value is uniform with respect to the cycle compound $\ocA\subset\cD$ of depth $\delta_{i+1}$ because all the cycle compounds of $\ocM$ are included in $\cD$ and have a depth at most equal to $\delta_i$.
+We choose then $\varepsilon>0$ such that $r\varepsilon< K'$.
+By Lemmas \ref{disjoint} and \ref{fondo}, the map which associates to each maximal cycle compound its bottom is one to one, hence

 The last inequality holds for $\beta$ large, thanks to the hypothesis on $\cD$.
 Combining the previous estimates, we obtain, for $\beta$ large enough,